yasmine2245/Data-preparation/README.txt

-This folder contains two excel sheets.
-One before my formatting and modifications and one after.
+This repository contains two excel sheets as well as my Preparing Data for Analysis with Microsoft Excel certification.
+One of the excel sheets is before my formatting and modifications and one after.
 In this project I've:
 - Altered the formatting of the worksheet
 - Modified its appearance to prepare it for presentation